 Refresh your exam technique

 Your next set of exams could be the most important in your life!
-You’ll already have your way of going about exams, but every little improvement helps, and following the suggestions in this download may make all the difference to you.
+You’ll already have your way of going about exams, but every little improvement helps, and following the suggestions in these downloads may make all the difference to you.
 And good luck!
-Refresh your exam technique (481)
+Here are three collections of practical suggestions.

 Managing Disappointments